Consistent hashing math

 P(Lx)=1P(L>x) P \left( L \le x \right) = 1 - P \left( L > x \right)

 This is true because P(Lx)P \left( L \le x \right) and P(L>x)P \left( L > x \right) are "complementary events" which is just a fancy way of saying that one or the other is always true, but never both.
 We make this change because P(L>x)P \left( L > x \right) is the the same as probability that all the hashes {h2,h3,...,hH}\left\{ h_2, h_3, ..., h_H\right\} are x\ge x.
-Since each hash is independent (meaning the value of one hash doesn't affect any other), we can can say this probability of all being true is the product of all the probability of each being independently true.
+Since each hash is independent (meaning the value of one hash doesn't affect any other), we can say this probability of all being true is the product of the probability of each being independently true.

 P(Lx)=P({h2,h3,...hH}>x)=P(h2>x)×P(h3>x)×...×P(hH>x)H1 Terms \begin{align*} P \left(L \ge x\right) &= P\left( \left\{ h_2, h_3, ... h_H \right\} > x\right) \\ &= \underbrace{ P\left(h_2 > x\right) \times P\left(h_3 > x\right) \times ... \times P\left(h_H > x\right) }_{H-1\text{ Terms}}\\ \end{align*}

 Determining the probability that an individual hash is >x> x is simply 1x1 - x.
-We could probe this by integrating the PDF of the uniform distribution, but that's a bit boring (and we'll end up doing that later).
+We could prove this by integrating the PDF of the uniform distribution, but that's a bit boring (and we'll end up doing that later).
 Instead, here is another interactive demo that calculates the probability empirically via simulation.

 0.2